-- b) ADOs should ensure that any new requirements to safely conduct testing have been effectively communicated to the relevant stakeholders (e.g., athletes, National Federations (NFs), National Olympic Committees (NOCs), National Paralympic Committees (NPCs), event organizers). - c) ADOs should develop procedures to deal with different scenarios related to a sample collection session and communicate those to SCP, where relevant.
-For example: - i) How SCP apply the enhanced health and hygiene protocols; - ii) How SCP deal with an athlete responding 'YES' to questions in the Athlete Health Questionnaire located at Annex C of this document; - iii) How SCP deal with an athlete refusing to be tested or allowing SCP to enter their home due to COVID-19: - iv) How you deal with SCP or an athlete, if they test positive for COVID-19 shortly after sample collection has taken place; and - v) How you record in ADAMS that the test was not conducted because the athlete answered 'YES' to the 'COVID-19 Athlete Questionnaire' and how you might re-schedule this testing mission.
+- b) ADOs should ensure that any new requirements to safely conduct testing have been effectively communicated to the relevant stakeholders (e.g., athletes, National Federations, National Olympic Committees, National Paralympic Committees, event organizers). - c) ADOs should develop procedures to deal with different scenarios related to a sample collection session and communicate those to Sample Collection Personnel, where relevant.
+For example: - i) How Sample Collection Personnel apply the enhanced health and hygiene protocols; - ii) How Sample Collection Personnel deal with an athlete responding 'YES' to questions in the Athlete Health Questionnaire located at Annex C of this document: - iii) How Sample Collection Personnel deal with an athlete refusing to be tested or to allow Sample Collection Personnel to enter their home due to COVID-19; - iv) How you deal with Sample Collection Personnel or an athlete if they test positive for COVID-19 shortly after sample collection has taken place, including notification to the laboratory that is in possession of the athlete's sample; and - v) How you record in ADAMS that the test was not conducted because the athlete answered 'YES' to the 'COVID-19 Athlete Questionnaire' and how you might re-schedule this testing mission.